intel/intel-inb-manageability/inbc-program/README.md

 ### Description
 Load a new configuration file.
 This will replace the existing configuration file with the new file.

 📝 The configuration file you provide needs to be named *intel_manageability.conf*.
-If you wish to send with
-    signature; then TAR both the PEM file and the *intel_manageability.conf* in a TAR file.

 ### Usage
 ```
 inbc load
    [--uri, -u URI]
+   {--signature, -s SIGNATURE}
 ```

 ### Examples
 #### Load new Configuration File
 ```